LewisLabUCSD/Ligand-Receptor-Pairs/README.md

 This compendium has been created to collect lists of ligand-receptor pairs and interactions for surface-secreted proteins that are available in literature.

+## How to cite

+**If you use any of the lists collected in this repository, please cite the respective article.**

+Also, cite the article where this repository was published:

+- **Armingol, E., Officer, A., Harismendy, O. & Lewis, N.E.
+Deciphering cell-cell interactions and communication from gene expression. *Nat Rev Genet* (2020) https://doi.org/10.1038/s41576-020-00292-x**

 ## Information about collected lists

 | Article                                                                 | Organism | Number of LR pairs | Downstream Genes? | Protein Complexes? | Functional  Annotations? |     Associated Tool    |